What I offer

 Working with schools

 I am passionate about helping young people develop to their fullest potential and providing them with effective, accessible, and engaging mental health content so that they can thrive both now and in the future.
-I am currently partnering with schools to deliver cutting edge video-based curriculum content for students and training for parents/teachers.
-Check out my full program here
+I have created cutting edge video-based curriculum content for students and training for teachers.
+Check out the full Open Parachute program here

 I love helping people turn confusing experiences into opportunities for growth!
 As a clinical psychologist, I offer in-person and online therapy for adults, teenagers, and children.
 Please contact me if you would like to request a block of sessions to suit your needs.

-I am so excited to offer training for parents, teachers, school counsellors, therapists, and other professionals working with youth, empowering them with confidence in sustaining their own self-care and in teaching mental health and wellness to young people.
+I am so excited to offer training for teachers and educators, empowering them with confidence in sustaining their own self-care while also teaching mental health and wellness to young people.
 Check out the full training program here.

 “Dr Hayley made it cool to know how our brain really works...Hayley not only met our expectations… she blew them out of the water!
 She had girls of all ages hanging on to her every word, she normalised mental health, and made it a safe place for the girls to open up and share with one another.
 We love Dr Hayley!”